 6. Monitor Remote Workforce Accomplishments and Not Activity

-Let’s face the fact, micromanaging is the least effective way to encourage and keep your staff on task.
-Instead, aim whether your employees can meet personal and collective performance goals.
+Let’s face the fact micromanaging is the least effective way to encourage and keep your staff on task.
+Instead, aim to determine whether your employees can meet personal and collective performance goals.

 Isn’t it something you would want from your staff?

 Encouraging, instead of emphasizing, activities is essential.
 It helps to keep the team’s spotlight, which is crucial for a thriving and successful business.